 This is a topic I have struggled with off and on since my oldest child was about 7 years old.

 Growing up we had a very precarious allowance system.
-Sometimes we would get it, sometimes not.
-Depending if there was enough money left over once all the bills were paid and it was tied to completing our chores.
-Some months, we would get an allowance and then asked for it back to help buy milk at the corner store.
+Sometimes we would get it, sometimes not depending if there was enough money left over once all the bills were paid.
+Money was tied to completing our chores.
+Some months, we would get an allowance and then asked for it back by our parents to help buy milk at the corner store.
 There was never any consistency.
-All allowance stopped when I was old enough to start babysitting and making my own money – around 11 or 12 years old.
+All allowance stopped when I was old enough to start babysitting and made my own money – around 11 or 12 years old.
 I never wanted for anything.
-I had a clothes budget each fall for school and supplies that my parents gave me.
+I had a clothes and supplies every school year.
 But if I wanted extras, I was on my own.

 Post childhood, into university.
-I was left on my own.
-No sense of how to budget, manage a student loan or credit cards.
-Just enough sense to know to pay my bills on time and work so I had money.
+I was completely dependent on my own self to fund university, pay my bills and start a life.
+I was left with no sense of how to budget, manage a student loan or credit cards.
+I had just enough sense to know paying my bills on time was paramount and if I had to work two jobs while at university so I could pay my rent and have money for books for class, I did it.

-Money was also a contentious issue with my parents.
-Bills were always a stress point and money was considered scary.
+Looking back it’s no surprise my heart races when anything to do with finances, allowances and money comes up.
+This topic was a contentious issue with my parents.
+Bills always led to an argument and money was a stressor in our family life.
 Arguments about money filtered down the vents in whispered arguments at night.
-So my relationship with money, budgets and allowance has always been
+So my relationship with money, budgets and allowance has always been fraught with tension.

-Back to present day, with all of the above in mind and still grasping a bit blindly but not unsuccessfully with budgeting and money – when my eldest child was old enough to start thinking about an allowance, I panicked.
+Back to present day, with all of the above in mind and still grasping a bit blindly but not unsuccessfully with budgeting and money as a woman starting her forties – when my eldest child was old enough to start thinking about an allowance, for obvious reasons, I panicked.

-How much, what age and most importantly, how do I start teaching them so they are more educated and better financial planners than I was and am?
-How can I help them so they have to struggle less and have a healthy relationship with money?
-I’m still trying to figure it out.
+How much, what age and most importantly, how do I start teaching my children about money so that they are more educated and better financial planners than I was and am?
+How can I help them so they have to struggle less and have a healthy relationship with money when I’m still trying to figure it out?

 Opinions are plentiful on the subject.
 From the internet, articles, parenting experts and of course, other parents.